 - Fulton Tower

 Lady of the Lake

 Appearing in the middle of Llyn Y Fan Fach lake in Wales, a beautiful woman plays with the hearts of many men.
 Luring them in with her beauty and affection.
 She took a husband, a sheep farmer who fell in love.
 The condition was, he was not to harm her or lay a finger on her, or she would return to the lake.
 After a few years, and a few kids, he hit her three times, so she went back to the lake, never to return to him.

 Llyn Y Fan Fach lake is found in the northern parts of the Black Mountain in Carmarthenshire, South Wales.
-You can visit the lake by taking a circular walk from Llangadog, but if you happen upon her, beware of her persuasive nature.
+You can visit the lake by taking a circular walk from Llangadog, but beware of the persuasive nature and alluring beauty of this folklore figure.

 Cerne Abbas Giant

 It is said that this 180 ft tall giant, chalked into the ground, is thought to be a depiction of the Greek god Hercules - the god with superhuman strength.
-Others believe he was created as a pagon idol during the iron age, an ancient symbol of fertility, and local folklore has long held him to be a fertility aid.
+Others believe he was created as a pagan idol during the Iron Age, an ancient symbol of fertility, and local folklore has long held him to be a fertility aid.

 The giant is located just outside the small village of Cerne Abbas in Dorset, and you can get some of the best views of it from the visitor car park.
 It is protected by the National Trust and you can no longer walk onto the site of the chalk carving, but there is a nice circular walk that takes you very close!

 The UK's 20 most searched for myths and legends

 - Loch Ness Monster - The Highlands - 60,500 searches on average per month